DeliceLydia/Restaurant_homepage/README.md

 The main goal of this project is enhancing the knowledge on DOM manipulation and to set up a javascript application made of different modules using webpack while working on a simple restaurant webpage.

+## Features

+- A user can visit a homepage
+- A user can view our menu
+- A user can contact us

+## Built With

+- Javascript
+- HTML
+- CSS
+- Webpack

 ## Getting Started

 * Clone this repo